-Since most Israelis enjoy a Shabbat meal with their families, joining a family dinner can be one of the best ways to learn about Shabbat and also enjoy some traditional cooking.
+Most Israelis enjoy a Shabbat meal with their families.
+Joining a family dinner can be one of the best ways to learn about Shabbat.
+You’ll also enjoy some traditional cooking.
 Shabbat dinner includes lighting the candles, saying a blessing over wine and eating a special bread called Challah.
 For those travelers that have local connections, if a Shabbat dinner invitation is extended it is polite to accept and bring a small gift for the host such as wine or flowers.
 If the home is kosher, always make sure to purchase kosher wine which is clearly labeled in the stores.
 If it is not possible to visit a local home, many restaurants and hotels offer a Shabbat meal that is open to guests.

 Hang Out at the Beach on Saturday in Tel Aviv